afcarl/marketing_bits/landing_page_basics.md

 Every startup that sells online should have the little lock image featured promonently.
 Are you certified for something?
 Show it off.
 Test the placement of every graphical element.

-##The marketing bits does not feature some of the things I mention here.
+####The marketing bits landing page does not feature some of the things I mention here.

 You are right.
 It does not feature some of the things here because its a work in progress.
 Your page should also be a work in progress.
 Its never done.
 You will see the page evolve over time.
 Visit it from time to time.